 - Step 5: Here you want to score your ham in a diamond pattern because it looks pretty when it bakes and it allows some of the spices and glaze into the meat portion of the ham.

-- Step 6: Now you add your spice rub by grabbing a small portion at a time and rubbing it all around the ham.
+- Step 6: Now add your spice rub by grabbing a small portion at a time and rubbing it all around the ham.

 - Step 7: The last step is dabbing the glaze all over the ham on top of the spice rub.

-Now you just place the ham in the oven and let the spices and glaze caramelize and the ham warm through.
+- Step 8: Now you just place the ham in the oven and let the spices and glaze caramelize and the ham warm through.
 It really is so easy and the results are so amazing.

 You will only need to baste the ham once or twice while it is cooking.
 There are no other extra steps that you have to do once the ham is in the oven.